Joeffrey1796/OOP_proj_1/README.md

 # OOP_proj_1
-Inventory Management System in Python
+## Inventory Management System in Python

+Run `GUI.py` to launch the program